National Arts Centre: Artistic aims and performances

 One of Canada's most extensive performing arts facilities, the National Arts Centre displays ballets, orchestras, theatre and musical performances.
 At 1,158,000 ft2, the NAC works with thousands of artists, both emerging and established, from across Canada and around the world and collaborates with dozens of other arts organizations across the country.
 The NAC operates in the performing arts fields of classical music, English theatre, French theatre, Indigenous theatre, dance, variety, and community programming.
 The NAC supports programs for young and emerging artists and programs for young audiences and produces resources and study materials for teachers.
 The NAC is the only multidisciplinary, multilingual performing arts centre in North America and one of the largest in the world.

 The National Arts Centre is home to the National Arts Centre Orchestra, considered one of the world's leading classical-size orchestras.
 Alexander Shelley, a conductor, pianist, cellist and teacher, has been the orchestra's music director since 2015.

 Jean Roberts was the artistic director of the English theatre (1975–1977), followed by John Wood (1977–1984).
 Andis Celms was a theatre producer (1984–1997), and Marti Maraden served as artistic director of English theatre from 1997 to 2005.

-Peter Hinton succeeded Marti Maraden as artistic director of English Theatre at the National Arts Centre (NAC) in November 2005, bringing a vision that reinvigorated the NAC's English Theatre.
+Peter Hinton-Davis succeeded Marti Maraden as artistic director of English Theatre at the National Arts Centre (NAC) in November 2005, bringing a vision that reinvigorated the NAC's English Theatre.
 During his tenure, Hinton reintroduced a resident acting company and programmed the company's first season of all-Canadian plays.
 A champion of diverse and Indigenous voices, Hinton was instrumental in staging works by notable playwrights such as Marie Clements, Yvette Nolan, Kevin Loring, and Daniel David Moses.
 In 2008, Hinton produced and developed the co-production of Margaret Atwood's The Penelopiad between the NAC and the Royal Shakespeare Company, a collaboration that showcased Canadian theatrical talent on an international stage and strengthened ties between major cultural institutions.
 In his final season, he directed the NAC's all-Aboriginal production of King Lear, starring August Schellenberg.
 Hinton was succeeded by Jillian Keiley in 2012.